Were You Injured In A Motor Vehicle Accident And Not At Fault

 - Demonstrating injury: You have proof of physical harm, emotional stress, or financial loss as a direct result of the accident.

-Keep in mind that insurance policies and state laws can influence your eligibility for compensation.
+Keep in mind that insurance policies, including your insurance carrier, and state laws can influence your eligibility for compensation.
 Some states follow “no-fault” rules, limiting the types of claims you can file.
 In no-fault states, you must first file a claim with your own Personal Injury Protection (PIP) insurance.
 For example, in Michigan, you must apply for No-Fault benefits within one year of the accident to cover medical expenses and lost wages.
 Other states have strict deadlines for filing personal injury lawsuits, known as statutes of limitations; California allows two years from the accident date for personal injury claims, while Louisiana allows one year.
 It is important to stay aware of deadlines and requirements in your area.

 Common scenarios of a motor vehicle accident not at fault